EnterpriseDB/pg_nosql_benchmark/README.md

 Installation
 ------------

-To install this tool on client server you can use following command:
+To install this tool on client server, you can use following command:

 1. git clone https://github.com/vibhorkum/pg_mongo_benchmark.git
 2. cd pg_mongo_benchmark